 - A mature student returning to classes after time away or for the first time;

 - A transfer student from another college or university;

 - The first person in your family to go to university;

 - A student wanting extra support as you transition to the Canadian university experience; or

 - A returning student of any level or discipline wanting a little extra support or an opportunity to reflect on your learning.

-Course delivery: Weekly online modules with in-person seminars
+Course delivery: Weekly online modules with seminars (for credit).

-Note: HUMA 1P50 cannot be used as a Humanities Context Credit.
+Note: HUMC 1P50 cannot be used as a Humanities Context Credit.